 Our mediators are Florida Supreme Court Certified mediators.
 They have achieved this certification by attending a mediation course and mentoring with other certified mediators.
 They are required to have continuing mediation education every two years to maintain their certification.
 Many mediators have multiple certifications and a broad range of business experience, consistent with the types of cases they mediate.

 The mediation process is voluntary, and typically encourages better communication between the parties.
 Mediation is confidential.
 Parties actively participate in the decisions that will affect them.
 Mediation can often save the time, money, and stress that is usually associated with a trial.
 Parties determine the outcome of the case, and they can avoid the uncertainty of a trial.

 No, mediation is optional in the ODR platform.
 Parties may choose not to participate in mediation while in the ODR platform.
 However, at Pretrial Conference, the Judge may require mediation.

 Still have questions?
-Look at our Frequently Asked Questions in the box to the right and if still have questions contact us.
+Look at our Frequently Asked Questions at top of this page if still have questions contact us.